Kalan-Lab/lsaBGC/README.md

 bash run_tests.sh
 ```

-Additionally, there are additional [test cases](https://github.com/Kalan-Lab/lsaBGC_Ckefir_Testing_Cases) to demonstrate usage of individual programs along with expected outputs from commands.
-We also have a [quick start + walk-through tutorial Wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Quick-Start-&-In-Depth-Tutorial:-Exploring-BGCs-in-Cutibacterium) to showcase the use of the suite and relations between core programs.
+There are also additional [test cases](https://github.com/Kalan-Lab/lsaBGC_Ckefir_Testing_Cases) to demonstrate usage of individual programs along with expected outputs from commands.
+We also have a [walk-through tutorial Wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Quick-Start-&-In-Depth-Tutorial:-Exploring-BGCs-in-Cutibacterium) to showcase the use of the suite and relations between core programs.

-The major outputs of the final `lsaBGC-AutoAnalyze.py` run are in the resulting folder `test_case/lsaBGC_AutoAnalyze_Results/Final_Results/` and described on [this wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/16.-Overview-of-lsaBGC-AutoAnalyze's-Final-Results).
+The major outputs of the final `lsaBGC-AutoAnalyze.py` run are in the resulting folder `test_case/lsaBGC_AutoAnalyze_Results/Final_Results/` and described on [this wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/13.-Overview-of-lsaBGC-AutoAnalyze's-Final-Results).
 Examples for the final AutoAnalyze results from an `lsaBGC-Easy.py` run on Cutibacterium avidum can be found [here on Google Drive](https://drive.google.com/drive/u/1/folders/1jHFFOUTd4SbIO-xiGG8MWTZaP1U4RF1j).

 ## Quick Start - using `lsaBGC-Easy.py` and `lsaBGC-Euk-Easy.py`